R.A.C.E. Gives Horses and Inmates a Second Chance

-Purpose: A joint effort by the Illinois H.B.P.A. and Fairmount Park to transfer unwanted horses from the racetrack with the intention of finding them a place to rehabilitated and placed in a new environment.
+Purpose: An effort by R.A.C.E.
+Inc. to transfer unwanted horses with the intention of finding them a place to rehabilitated and placed in a new environment.
 Donations will be accepted.
 The donations will go to cover things such as feed, hay and transportation costs to one of the approved rescue centers we will be working with.
 A donation will be made to the rescue center.

 - We will only accept horses that are currently stabled and racing at Fairmount Park.

-- Each horse will be evaluated on an individual basis by the H.B.P.A.
+- Each horse will be evaluated on an individual basis by R.A.C.E.

 - We will not accept horses that break down and in the opinion of the veterinarian should be euthanized.
 That will be the responsibility of the owner.